suciuFlorin/CoffeeMakerTested/README.md

 * `ant evosuite` generates tests for the `Inventory` class using EvoSuite.
 * `ant test.evosuite` runs the EvoSuite-generated tests.
 * `ant coverage.evosuite` generates a Cobertura report for the EvoSuite tests.

+Personal note: Windows is an inferior platform for development